 Episcopal Relief & Development supports a variety of diocesan agricultural and economic empowerment projects through the Church of the Province of Myanmar.
-We also work with the Men’s Association model farm for testing and teaching agricultural techniques and the Mothers’ Union economic empowerment program offering vocational training and micro-finance services through community self-help groups.
-These activities, along with trainings in disaster risk reduction, build resilience that will help communities recover more quickly from disasters.
+The program also works with the Men’s Association model farm for testing and teaching agricultural techniques and the Mothers’ Union economic empowerment program offering vocational training and micro-finance services through community self-help groups.
+These activities, along with training in disaster risk reduction, build resilience that help communities recover more quickly from disasters.
 Additionally, education on personal hygiene, sanitation and natural resource management, as well as training on gender inclusion, improve health and support economic empowerment.